hassanzohdy/mongez-fs/README.md

 ## Put json to file

-Put content in a json file
+Put content in a json file.

+You can store objects or arrays directly in a json file.

 ```ts
 import { putJsonFile } from '@mongez/fs';